MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-performance.md

 AI Builder calculates the performance score for your model based on the accuracy of the prediction results.
 This score shows how accurate your prediction is compared to a random guess.
 A  guess is correct 50% of the time, which means your model needs to score more than 50% to be better than a  guess.

-Ai Builder performance scores do not correleate directly with the percentage of accurate predictions.
+AI Builder performance scores do not correleate directly with the percentage of accurate predictions.
 That’s because you may be trying to identify a small percentage of occurrences – for example fraudulent transactions.
 If the actual fraud rate is 5%, and your model classifies 100% of transactions as valid, it would have a 95% rate accuracy, while failing 100% of the time to predict fraud.

 Instead, AI Builder compares your model’s accuracy to a random guess model, which takes into account the data distribution in the training set.
 Using 50% as the baseline for a guess, your model needs to score consistently higher than 50% to be useful.